mitchelljustin/pragmatic-lightning/index.md

     const invoiceRHash = req.header("X-Lightning-Invoice")
     if (invoiceRHash) {
         const invoice = await lnRpc.lookupInvoice({rHashStr: invoiceRHash})
-        if (invoice && invoice.state === 1) {
+        if (invoice && invoice.state === 1) { // Invoice state "1" means it was settled (i.e. paid)
-            // Success!
-User's invoice was paid
             res.send("Weather report: 15 degrees Celsius, cloudy and with a chance of lightning.")
         } else {
-            // Error, User is lying about having paid invoice res.status(400).send("Error: Invoice has not been paid")
+            // Error, User is lying about having paid the invoice res.status(400).send("Error: Invoice has not been paid")
         }
     } else {
         const invoice = await lnRpc.addInvoice({
             value: 1, // 1 satoshi == 1/100 million of 1 Bitcoin
             memo: "Weather report at " + new Date().toString(), // User will see this as description for the payment })
         res.status(402)
           .header("X-Lightning-Invoice", invoice.rHash.toString("hex"))